235u/proposals/GamePriceComparison/README.md

 > The idea is to provide data so that it can be used to publish on a news website

 It sounds like a one-way ticket (aka throw-away application).
 How much data do you want to provide?
 And how often?

-Once?
+Once, for a single article?

+Always, like the short stock market overview in the navigations bars of The New York Times [landing page](https://www.nytimes.com) and its [business section](https://www.nytimes.com/section/business), and/or the [full market overview](https://markets.on.nytimes.com/research/markets/overview/overview.asp).

+Data in which form?
+Via aditional JSON web API, as a facade, mashing up multiple APIs, aggregating the data?

 > to show how expensive UK gaming is compared to other places.